American Scouting overseas: Chartered Organizations

-The chartered organizations of Transatlantic Council units include American military bases, schools and churches, international schools, U.S. embassies, multinational corporations, parents' groups, veterans' groups, and fraternal organizations.
+The chartered organizations of Transatlantic Council units include American military communities, schools and churches, international schools, U.S. embassies, multinational corporations, parents' groups, veterans' groups, and fraternal organizations.

 Order of the Arrow

 The Black Eagle Lodge, chartered in 1952 as Bald Eagle Lodge, serves 615 Arrowmen as of 2004.
 Another Bald Eagle Lodge had been previously chartered and the lodge changed the name to Black Eagle Lodge.
 The lodge totem is a black eagle, a stylized version of the traditional heraldic black eagle emblem of Germany.
 Its history of neckerchiefs and patches is at Matt Kirkland's Black Eagle Lodge 482 Patch Museum.
 A history of documents, newsletters and programs can be found at Black Eagle Lodge 482.

 Awards

-Trail medals are issued for the hiking and cleanup of several World War I and World War II sites throughout the Council territory.
+Trail medals and emblems are issued for the hiking and cleanup of several cities and historic paths within several areas of the Council.

 Girl Scouts of the USA

 Girl Scouts of the USA are serviced by way of USA Girl Scouts Overseas (USAGSO) headquartered in New York.
 USAGO has four offices: